We are always looking for new members of all playing abilities and would be happy to welcome you into BandTogether, assuming:

 – can read music (band) or count to 32 (colorguard)

-HAVE A LOOK at the Questions and Answers below and you think you’d like to join us, please feel free to send us an email to info@BandtogetherSTL.com
+HAVE A LOOK at the Questions and Answers below and you think you’d like to join us, please feel free to send us an email to info@BandtogetherSTL.com or click on the Sign Me Up link on the homepage.

 The band regularly holds four concert performances a year, plus we participate as a marching unit in the Pride Parade.